Zarda Recipe (Sweet Rice) - Yummy Traditional

 How to make Zarda Rice?

-Preparation Zarda Rice: soak the sella basmati rice for 2-3 hours put almonds in the hot water for 5 minutes then peel them it could easily peel off the skin of the almonds
+Preparation Zarda Rice: Soak the basmati rice for 2-3 hours.
+Put almonds in the hot water for 5 minutes, then peel them it could easily peel The skin of the almonds.

 Boiling Rice: take a pot and pour water along with the orange food color/here you can skip the food color if you want to give other colors to the Meetha chawal.

-Bring water to a boil then add soaked rice into the boiling water and let it cook once it is fully cooked drain them out of the strainer
+Bring water to a boil, then add the soaked rice into the boiling water and let it cook.
+Once it is fully cooked, drain it out of the strainer.r

-Making Sugar Syrup: take another pot and add ghee, I keep the quantity of ghee and half of the sugar if you want more glossy rice then can be increased the measurement of the ghee
+Making Sugar Syrup: Take another pot and add ghee.
+I keep the quantity of ghee and half of the sugar.
+If you want more glossy rice, then can be increased the measurement of the ghee can be increased.

 Occasionally stir in between to keep an eye on the rice.
-Once pits appear over the rice turn down the flame and give it another 5 minutes to simmer so that syrup gets absorbed in the rice very well
+Once the pits appear over the rice, turn down the flame and give it another 5 minutes to simmer so that the syrup gets absorbed into the rice very well

-Transfer to the Serving Dish: transfer the zarda into the serving dish and sprinkle the remaining khoya, almonds, and tutty fruity. in last place some gulab jamun and cham cham over the rice
+Transfer to the Serving Dish: Transfer the zarda into the serving dish and sprinkle the remaining khoya, almonds, and Tutti fruity.
+In last place, some gulab jamun and chum chum over the rice

 *Not be duplicated, rewritten, or published without permission- Thank you!